jsexauer/networkx_viewer/README.md

 Development Status
 ==================
-As of July 2014, networkx_viewer is under active development.
+As of September 2014, networkx_viewer is under active development.
 Bugs or feature requests should be submitted to the
 [github issue tracker](https://github.com/jsexauer/networkx_viewer/issues).